didof/11ty-eleventy-template/src/blog/posts/creating-a-blog.md

 ---
-title: How to use 11ty navigation plugin
+title: Creating a Blog
 description: This is a post on My Blog about agile frameworks.
 excerpt: Leverage agile frameworks to provide a robust synopsis for high level overviews.
 Iterative approaches to corporate strategy foster collaborative thinking to further the overall value proposition.
 date: 2018-05-01
 scheduled: 2018-05-01
-categories:
+category: web
+tags:
   - eleventy
-  - plugins
-  - advanced
-tags:
-  - navigation
-  - skaffold
 image: https://cdn.pixabay.com/photo/2020/08/30/20/54/rice-field-5530707_1280.jpg
 share:
   - twitter